5 extremely Star Wars things I want to see from The Mandalorian on Disney Plus

 After more than 40 years, the Star Wars saga comes to an explosive climax next month in The Rise of Skywalker.
 I'm as excited about that as any lifelong Star Wars fan.
 But before that, we get to see a tantalizing new chapter begin for Star Wars -- The Mandalorian.

-Inspired by iconic Star Wars character Boba Fett, The Mandalorian is one of the first all-new titles on the Disney Plus streaming service launching Tuesday.
-Like the infamously taciturn Boba Fett, the show is shrouded in mystery.
+Inspired by iconic Star Wars character Boba Fett, The Mandalorian is one of the first all-new titles on the Disney Plus streaming, which just recently launched.
+Like the infamously taciturn Boba Fett, the show is shrouded in mystery, and we've only seen one episode so far.
 But I've decided to lay out what I hope to see from the sharp-shooting, western-inspired adventure show.

 On your marks, get Fett...